eric0910/photographic-website/README.md

 The website was designed by Eric Kithinji.
 # Description.
 Photographic site is a webpage that contains an introduction paragraph about myself and some of my favorite pictures.
+I have deployed this in G h pages, follow the link https://github.com/eric0910/photographic-website.git
 # Technology.
 This webpage is designed using HTML. it is styled by Css.